Ishan-Kotian/Ishan-Kotian/README.md

-# Hi there 👋 I'm Ishan Kotian
+# Hi there, I'm Ishan Kotian

 🎓 Graduate Student in Business Analytics at the Carlson School of Management, University of Minnesota – Twin Cities.